 - Effects of mesenchymal stem cells (MSC) on incorporation of massive cortical allografts following limb salvage surgery.

 Studies are being conducted to determine how MSC derived from adipose tissues or bone marrow can be used to stimulate the incorporation of bone grafts into large fracture gaps after bone resection for bone cancer, using mouse models and dogs with cancer.

 Program faculty: Dr. Nicole Ehrhart

 Stem Cells for Joint and Ligament Healing

-Faculty in the Equine Orthopaedic Research Center are investigating the use of mesenchymal stem cells to stimulate cartilage and ligament healing and to enhance tissue healing following sports-related injuries in horses.
+Faculty in the Equine Orthopedic Research Center (EORC) are investigating the use of mesenchymal stem cells (MSC) to stimulate cartilage and ligament healing and to enhance tissue healing following sports-related injuries in horses.

 Stem Cells for Improved Cardiac Valves

-Investigators in the Cardiovascular Research Laboratory at the Animal Heart Center at CSU are studying new approaches to improve the durability and reduce the immunogenicity of replacement heart valves.
-One of these approaches includes the use of autologous MSC to improve valve properties
+Investigators in the Cardiovascular Research Laboratory at the Animal Heart Center at CSU are studying new approaches to improve the durability and to reduce the immunogenicity of replacement heart valves.
+One of these approaches includes the use of autologous MSC to improve valve properties.

 - New approaches to preparation of porcine cardiac valves to improve immune and mechanical properties.